The following legal issues should be included in any SaaS or ASP agreement, whether you are a supplier or a customer.

 Software Licence

 Access to the software should be limited to the term of the SaaS agreement.
-Once the agreement expires or terminates the software licence should automatically terminate.
+Once the SaaS agreement expires or terminates the software licence should automatically terminate.

-Intellectual Property Rights – IPR
+Intellectual Property Rights – IPRs

 Applicable Law, Jurisdiction & Language